 - Now for the second tricky bit (sorry!).
 Reverting to your original liquid eyeliner, create those typical 60s sweeps on your lower lash line.
 If you want to change things up, don't use basic straight, evenly separated lines; instead go for a softer motion almost resembling gentle feathers.
 It just adds that little something extra.

-And you’re done!
-You might want to highlight your eyebrow arches with a highlighter if you have one or finish the look off with false lashes, but there’s really no need.
-It's certainly a bold look that needs a bit of bravery to wear out, but would really top off a look that has slight sixties undertones.
-I say just take a brave pill, go full throttle, and embrace the decade of peace and love!
+And you're done!
+You might want to highlight your eyebrow arches with a highlighter if you have one or finish the look off with false lashes, but there's really no need.
+It's certainly a bold look that needs a bit of bravery to wear out, but would really top off a look that has slight 60s undertones.
+We say take a brave pill, go full throttle, and embrace the decade of peace and love!